altocodenl/cell/readme.md

 ## Development notes

+### 2026-06-23

+I just realized, the unified dataspace is about overcoming "external" fragmentation and unified representation is about overcoming "internal" fragmentation.
+They're both about not separateness!
+By seeing everything in one place (pillar 2) and seeing all things through one lens (pillar 1), the whole comes together!

+I need to rethink and rewrite TODIS on sequence to explain forks.
+That's the missing piece.
+A fork is when you send off something and don't wait.
+If you send it off without waiting, that's a new sequence that is forked.
+Wait is the converse: a merge.
+If the fork kept on going and never came back to anybody waiting, it'd be just a sequence.
+But the wait is the merge.
+So: fork and merge.

+The actor is a sequence.
+For concurrency: fork and wait. a fork is a call for which you don't wait the response, you just keep on going. a wait is a call triggered by a change of value on a location.
+Errors can be handled with stop and catch.

+Multiple forks can write to the same place, but they can use an add call instead of just a write.
+And wait can wait for multiple places. to decide if it's ready, it can do a read on all the locations and decide conditionally, with normal logic, if it should proceed or wait.
+A wait is a reverse call: instead of the caller deciding what to trigger, a call writes something; that change in that something triggers a call.

+Calls are atomic.
+Concurrency is essentially non-deterministic, unless you determine how things run.
+Reactivity: just like a spreadsheet, no batching, order of dependencies.
+Wait is reactive. a wait is a reference to a blank place.
+Dynamic scoping: that's a tough one. i feel this dynamic scope is macro-like. what'd be interesting is to be able to pack the environment in a containing sequence.
+So i'm headed to literal closures of sorts. that'd be an intersting one

+claude:
+"Fork is @ without =.
+The sequence keeps going; the response lands at a location in the dataspace whenever it arrives.
+Wait is = without @.
+The sequence pauses until a value at a location changes, then resumes with that value."

+Three files: stdin is arguments, stdout is return value, stderr is something unexpected that bubbles up and is caught. understand error handling as a constant conditional that bubbles up, rather than being written constantly.

+To stream is to unhook and put a listener on where the results go!
+The listener is a call that can either put another stream or instead conditionally wait until the stream is done.
+The "done" should then be represented as data.

+Redux: fork is to decouple @ from =. wait is to couple a change of a value (or n values) with a call.
+That's all we need for concurrency.

+Interesting to understand that an event is like a reverse call: when X location changes, consider it to be a call.

+### 2026-06-18

+An "orchestrator" is a call with conditionals, loops, forks and joins.
+It is just logic.
+Let's apply logic primitives to it, which means actual code.
+If languages fail in recovering from errors, being inspectable, and holding state, those are failures that need to be addressed at the programming language level.

+From Claude:

+"If logic is just what happens between call and response, and the dataspace is persistent and reactive, then you've described a system where code and data are unified, where every intermediate result is visible, and where changes propagate automatically.
+This is essentially a live, inspectable, persistent, reactive programming environment.
+The closest existing things are spreadsheets (reactive but not general), Smalltalk images (persistent but not reactive), and Erlang/OTP (concurrent and fault-tolerant but not unified-dataspace).

+The question is whether the simplicity of the model survives contact with the problems those systems individually struggled with: versioning code in a persistent image, debugging reactive cascades, maintaining consistency under concurrency, and garbage-collecting a dataspace that never forgets.
+The treatise gestures at all of these but solves none of them.
+That's not a criticism of the vision — it's a statement about where the hard engineering lies.
+The five pillars are the easy part.
+The persistent, reactive, concurrent dataspace is the cathedral."

+### 2026-06-07

+Any system that wants to keep consistency but shouldn't block the entire world needs to be prefix based.
+You claim a prefix (or N) for your operation.

 ### 2026-04-23

 C has block scope, but not function scope.
 It has no free variables except for globals.
 What I still don't understand is the absence of the context.
 What would this context be?
 What the variable, if the variable were to be a function, refers to?
 I think that's what it is.